-Personal Protective equipment (PPE) is the equipment that will protect the user against health or safety risks at work.
+PPE is the personal protective equipment that will protect the user against health or safety risks.

 PPE does not include: